 - Maintains a satellite signal lock even in difficult GPS environments and embeds precise location coordinates in sent messages.

 - Pairs via Bluetooth with Apple iOS, Android, or Kindle Fire with bluetooth (smartphones and tablets)

 - A contract-free (minimum 30-day commitment) or annual satellite subscription plan is required for use; plans start at $11.95 per month.

-Disclaimer: Delorme loaned Philip Werner an inReach Explorer with an unlimited service plan for this review.
+Disclaimer: Delorme loaned Philip Werner an inReach Explorer for this review.

 Most Popular Searches

 - inreach explorer reviews